CosmopilotHQ/ESC-Hardware/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under CERN Open Hardware License.
 You can find more details in the [LICENSE](LICENSE) file.